• Middle Top Banner

 .

-Our 8th grade peer counselors work with students and organize coffeehouses (hot chocolate and marshmallows) at lunch for students to talk with each other about issues that relate to their lives at school.
+Our 8th grade peer counselors work with students at lunch for students to talk with each other about issues that relate to their lives at school.

 Students have multiple after-school activities to choose from, including athletics, drama rehearsals and club meetings, as well as activities organized by the student government and leadership classes.